districtr/districtr/docs/03toolsplugins/modal.md

 provided, `renderModal` is then called with the save link and other information.

+According to [@mapmeld], `renderSaveModal` is now used when someone joins from a Portal and we give them a modal returning to their Portal.

 ### `renderVRAAboutModal(place)`

 Finally, as of June, 2021, [@jenni-niels] is currently building out